AmirPasalic/postgres-performance-test/README.md

 The stop-db.sh script will stop the docker container which hosts the CarReservationsDb which was created with the initialize.sh command.
 In order to start it again you can use the start-db.sh script.

-More infos on this command can be found in the help page of the stop-db.sh
+More info's on this command can be found in the help page of the stop-db.sh

 Example: `stop-db.sh --help or stop-db.sh -h`